mourra950/Rover_Sim/README.md

 ### decision.py

-the file where all decision are taken and most of our Rover variables are changed to avoid obstacles or to collect rock or to move in navigable terrain and so on and so.
+the file where all decisions are taken and most of our Rover variables are changed to avoid obstacles or collect rock or move in navigable terrain and so on and so.

 ### supporting_functions.py

-supporting function is where data are decoded received from the Rover is and where data displayed on the screen is calculated either mapping percentage,fidality or timing.
+supporting function is where data are decoded and received from the Rover and where data displayed on the screen is calculated either mapping percentage, fidelity or timing.

 ## Rover class